Sematary

-Zane Steckler (born December 22, 2000), known professionally as Sematary, is an American rapper, songwriter, and record producer.
-He began releasing music and founded the Haunted Mound rap collective in 2019.
+Zane Brian Steckler (born December 22, 2000), known professionally as Sematary, is an American rapper, songwriter, and record producer.
+He began releasing music and co-founded the Haunted Mound rap collective in 2019.
 Sematary has released nine mixtapes and three EPs.
-His distorted and overblown production style, which is influenced by witch house and black metal, and his deep-fried aesthetic have garnered him a cult following online.
+His distorted and overblown production style, which is influenced by witch house, black metal, and the deep-fried aesthetic have garnered him a cult following online.

 Early life

-Zane Steckler was born in Northern California on December 22, 2000.
-He has described his hometown as "redneck-y".
-His mother is a painter and his father is a record producer who worked on various film scores, including writing a song for the soundtrack to the 1999 film Pokémon: The First Movie while working as a jingle writer.
-He has one younger brother.
+Zane Brian Steckler was born in Northern California on December 22, 2000.
+He was raised in Granite Bay, an outer suburb of Sacramento, and has described his hometown as "redneck-y".
+His mother is a painter and his father is a record producer who worked on various film scores, including writing a song for the soundtrack to the 1998 film Pokémon: The First Movie while working as a jingle writer.
 Steckler's upbringing, according to him, was "normal", and he has expressed that he hated school.
 He first began experimenting with music at the age of 11 through the use of GarageBand and Logic Pro.